Skip to content

 Conclusion

 Thanks to its bespoke Optics Modules, DxO PhotoLab can overcome the deficiencies of your specific camera and lens pairing and apply highly optimized corrections and enhancements.
-The result is optimum image quality by default, and your edit may already be finished before you’ve applied a single adjustment.
+The result is optimum image quality by default, and you may be happy with your edit before you’ve applied a single adjustment.
 And, speaking of image quality, DeepPRIME is as good as photo noise reduction gets.

-Regarding photo management, DxO PhotoLab 7 is functional but undernourished.
-For instance, many applications now feature advanced photo management tools like AI-powered keyword tagging, face recognition, and geotagging.
-In contrast, DxO PhotoLab 7 has none of these almost-standard technologies.
+Regarding photo management, DxO PhotoLab 8 remains functional but undernourished.
+For instance, many applications now feature advanced photo management tools like AI-powered keyword tagging and face recognition.
+In contrast, DxO PhotoLab 8 has none of these almost-standard technologies.

 Subscribe to my weekly newsletter and receive deals and discounts on photography software and gear.
 Subscribe Now.